 But it’s not all bad news and serious consequences!

 “It will also give marketers the chance to explore new ways to use technology, data and creativity to reach potential customers effectively.”

 Zach Thornton, external affairs executive at marketing trade body The Direct Marketing Association discusses one of the benefits of the legislation for marketers: “The GDPR will change the way businesses use data.
 The two years before the GDPR become law are a great opportunity for marketers to look at what they are doing and make sure they are comfortable with the regulations, and adapt.
 It will also give marketers the chance to explore new ways to use technology, data and creativity to reach potential customers effectively.”

 Preparing for the GDPR: The First Steps

 Are decision makers and key members of staff are aware that the law is changing?
 It’s time to assess and educate key stakeholders about EU GDPR, detailing how things will change from a data handling and marketing perspective.

 All information and data held by your organisation should be documented, referencing its source and any previous uses.
 Details of who that data has been shared with previously will prove to be a useful audit exercise in understanding who may have access it.

 A review of your current privacy notices should be conducted, with a plan put in place to make any necessary changes for the forthcoming EU GDPR regulation in 2018.

-For the further information on preparing for the new EU GDPR, including subject access requests, consent and data breaches, please view the ICO’s 12 Steps to Prepare for EU GDPR guide.
+For more information on becoming compliant with the EU GDPR, including subject access requests, consent and data breaches, please view the ICO’s Guide to the General Data Protection Regulation.

 So, despite all the leg-work that will need to be done for compliance, marketers will ultimately be able to improve customer relationships and provide further detail to their databases.